Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/s3-glue.md

 - **Glue database**
 - **Glue serialization library**

-1. Allow connections from Hero Pixel server to your AWS S3/ Minio S3 cluster \(if they exist in separate VPCs\).
+1. Allow connections from HeroPixelserver to your AWS S3/ Minio S3 cluster \(if they exist in separate VPCs\).
 2. An S3 bucket with credentials or an instance profile with read/write permissions configured for the host (ec2, eks).
 3. [Enforce encryption of data in transit](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html#transit)
-4. Allow permissions to access the AWS Glue service from the Hero Pixel connector
+4. Allow permissions to access the AWS Glue service from the HeroPixelconnector

 ## Step 1: Set up S3